slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Good taste is easy.
 What's challenging is to be close to vulgarity.' -- Adam Caruso*

-That's where «big bucks» are.
 The more «art» you allow in, the less commercial success you’ll have.
 People don’t want «art» they want entertainment.
 Most people with good taste are young and poor.

 > *'Form follows profit is the aesthetic principle of our times.' -- Richard Rogers*